imi-ms/mdro-report/Readme.md

 <germ id="25403319" SNOMED="3092008" display="Staphylococcus aureus">...</germ>
 ```

-###comment
+### comment
-This explanation is specific to the comment that is attatched to the germ
+This explanation is specific to the comment that is attatched to the germ node.
 - **class** - The class of the germ.
 This can be any String, but only MRSA, MRGN3, MRGN4 and VRE will be processed by this tool.
 The class information is computed by various conditions during the ETL-Process

 Example: